artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 Padded tokens /<PAD/> need to be masked/skipped when calculating accuracy.

 ### Week 3: Siamese Networks
-A siamese network consists of two identical neural networks who use the same weights and merge at the end while working alongside two different input vectors to compute comparable output vectors.
+A siamese network consists of two identical neural networks who use the same weights and merge at the end while working alongside two different input vectors to compute output vectors.
 You can then compare those output vectors to see if they are similar.
 In NLP, you can use this to identify question duplicates.
 Platforms like Stack Overflow or Quoara implement such techniques to avoid question duplicates.
 In NLP, it can also be used to identify similar signatures.

 Take the following questions, "How old are you?" and "What is your age?".
 Those are similar questions even if they are phrased differently.
 Here, we want to use Siamese Networks to compare the meaning of word sequences and identify question duplicates.
 We do this by computing a similarity score representing the relationship between the two questions.
 If that score surpasses a certain treshold we can predict the questions to be of similar meaning and thus duplicates.